kleoer/JLogger/README.md

 # JLogger

-A lightweight, elegant logging solution for SwiftUI applications.
-JLogger provides a floating console view that can be minimized and dragged around the screen, making it perfect for debugging and monitoring your app in real-time.
+A lightweight in-app logger for iOS.
+JLogger provides a floating console that can be minimized, dragged, expanded, copied, and shared during runtime.
+It now supports both SwiftUI and UIKit integration while sharing the same logging core.

 ## Features